grokthis/ucisc/docs/07_ALU.md

   to do math on numbers with some multiple of 16 bits.
 Overflow indicates a numeric overflow if the result was the MSB.

-12 - Add floating point
+16 - Add floating point
-13 - Subtract floating point
+17 - Subtract floating point
-14 - Multiply floating point
+18 - Multiply floating point
-15 - Divide floating point
+19 - Divide floating point
-16 - Exponent from floating point?
+1A - Exponent from floating point?
-17 - Whole part from floating point?
+1B - Whole part from floating point?
-18 - Fractional part from floating point?
+1C - Fractional part from floating point?
-19 - <unused>
-1A - <unused>
-1B - <unused>
-1C - <unused>

 1D - <unused>
 1E - <unused>
 1F - <unused>